-An Experience Director (ED) is a professional staff member that lives in the residence halls and oversees the development of their residents.
+A Residence Director (RD) is a professional staff member that lives in the residence halls and oversees the development of their residents.
 Each has the experience and skill to supervise, provide leadership and act as a role model for their respective staffs.
-Experience Directors are responsible for establishing a civil and respectful living community while promoting student involvement in the University community.
-They also serve as a Judicial Officer and are responsible for meeting with their residents when alleged policy violations occur.
+Residence Directors are responsible for establishing a civil and respectful living community while promoting student involvement in the University community.
+They also serve as a Student Conduct Officer and are responsible for meeting with their residents when alleged policy violations occur.

 Monday- Friday: 8:00 am – 4:30 pm

 Appointments can be scheduled on the phone at